 What you are wearing should be fresh, not wrinkled, old or tattered.
 It’s all part of the same thing, which is the booth visitor experience.
 Within a few brief seconds, they are already making assumptions about you, your booth and your art.
 Your clothing and personal appearance art part of that quick assessment.

 Have you become bitter, cynical or lazy about putting out effort to sell art at shows?
-Don’t feel alone, there are many people just like you.
+Don’t feel alone; there are many people just like you.
 If this is you, and you know if it is, then you have to face up to the fact that your attitude is feeding a vicious cycle.

 I can tell you countless times where I would see someone in a booth, usually in the far corner, or even behind the booth in a personal space, acting bored out of their skulls.
 Wow!
-That really encouraged me to want to engage them.
+That encouraged me to want to engage them.
 Many times, I would come in with a chipper, cheerful attitude hoping some of it would wear off on them.
 Sadly, it often had the opposite effect of making the sullen more sullen.

-If your dog just died, or your spouse just ran off with your best friend, you have a legitimate reason for your dour outlook.
-Short of some kind of personal disaster, you owe it to yourself to shake off the bad ‘tude and get with the program.
+If your dog just died, or your spouse just ran off with your best friend, you have a legitimate reason for your gloomy outlook.
+Short of some personal disaster, you owe it to yourself to shake off the bad ‘tude and get with the program.
 Put it in perspective.
 You are only there at the show for few hours out of your life.
-You have made a big investment in time, money, product and effort to be there.
+You have made a significant investment in time, money, product and effort to be there.
 Take some deep breaths.
 Listen to some happy music.
 I don’t know about you, but I can’t help but feel sunny and positive when I listen to Blue Sky by The Allman Brothers.

 While you may not have control over the circumstances that have put you in a foul mood, you have full control over how you choose to react to those circumstances.
 Your mind over matter power is off the charts.
-Learning how to put your negative feelings in check and work towards presenting a positive, if not happy demeanor, makes your art shine.
+Learning how to put your negative feelings in check and work towards presenting a confident, if not happy demeanor, makes your art shine.
 It makes you more interesting.
 It will sell more art.